Jennifer A Nielsen

 So was her second.
 And third.
 The fourth wasn’t terrible, but by then Jennifer had decided she was writing in the wrong genre.
 The characters in her head had changed from adult romantic suspense to young adult and children’s fantasy characters.
 Jennifer had to change her writing too.

 Jennifer Nielsen lives in northern Utah with her husband, three children, and a dog that won’t play fetch.
-She is the author of The New York Times bestselling Ascendance trilogy; the Mark of the Thief series, and the forthcoming A Night Divided.
+She is the author of The New York Times bestselling Ascendance trilogy; the Mark of the Thief series, and A Night Divided.
 She loves chocolate, old books, and lazy days in the mountains.